ronaldbosma/blog/content/blog/publishing-hugo-blog-using-azure-devops.md

 - Click the 'New pipeline' button.
 - Select 'GitHub' as the source of your code.
 - Select your blog repository containing your Hugo templates, themes, markdown posts, etc.
+- Install Azure Pipelines in your GitHub account if you haven't already.
+- Authorize Azure Pipelines to access your GitHub resources.
 - Select the pipeline template you want to start from.
 In our case 'Starter pipeline' will do fine.
 - An editor is opened where you can configure your pipeline using yaml.
   Remove all content from the .yml file.
 We'll start from scratch in the next section.